 What to do with Teenagers in San Francisco

 San Francisco was one of our favourite cities to visit before children, but visiting with teenagers is a whole new ball game.
 No idling in cute cafés or hanging out in hip bars.
 We know that visiting cities with the teens can work well, as our visit to Berlin proved.
 Here’s what we got up to with our San Francisco CityPASS in hand.

 Escape from Alcatraz

 Riding the cable cars and visiting Alcatraz were top of our San Francisco wish list.
 Not surprising really, as I think that they are at the top of most visitors’ wish list.
 Do not just turn up and hope to hop on the next boat to Alcatraz.
 Book ahead and book early.
 You can book up to three months in advance.
 We visited in July, I was on the website as soon as midnight ticked by and still all the tickets for the first boat in the morning were sold.
-We booked for the second boat.
-We opted to go early to avoid the rush.
+We booked for the second boat, opting for early to avoid the rush.

 Is a visit to Alcatraz worth it?
 YES, this was my third visit and it is still just as amazing as the first time.
 You get an audio tour which is one of the best of its kind.
 Former inmates and jailers tell you about life in the prison.
 On a fine day the views are stupendous: on a rough day you appreciate just how cold and cut off Alcatraz is.